quagly/gill/README.md

 ## How to run in container

-This process executes in a already running local container named spark-custom.
+This process executes in a already running local container.
+See docker directory